Silver pheasant

-The silver pheasant (Lophura nycthemera) is a species of pheasant found in forests, mainly in mountains, of mainland Southeast Asia and eastern and southern China, with an introduced population on Victoria Island in Nahuel Huapi Lake, Neuquén, Argentina.
+The silver pheasant (Lophura nycthemera) is a species of pheasant found in forests, mainly in mountains, of mainland Southeast Asia and eastern and southern China.
+It is introduced on Victoria Island in Nahuel Huapi Lake, Neuquén, Argentina and on Vancouver Island, Canada.
 The male is black and white, while the female is mainly brown.
 Both sexes have a bare red face and red legs (the latter separating it from the greyish-legged kalij pheasant).
 It is common in aviculture, and overall also remains common in the wild, but some of its subspecies (notably L. n. whiteheadi from Hainan, L. n. engelbachi from southern Laos, and L. n. annamensis from southern Vietnam) are rare and threatened.

 Taxonomy

-Like other pheasants, the silver pheasant was placed in the genus Phasianus when described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
-Since then, it – or at least some of the subspecies associated with it – have been placed either in Euplocamus or Gennceus.
-Today all major authorities place the silver pheasant in Lophura.